The Ultimate Guide to Google Performance Max Campaigns [2025]

 How to set them up?

-Using ad extensions can help increase the visibility and engagement of an ad, and can also improve the quality score of an ad.
+Using ad assets can help increase the visibility and engagement of an ad, and can also improve the quality score of an ad.
 This can lead to a higher ad rank, which can result in higher ad placement and lower cost per click.

 Performance Max audience signals

 Audience signals are a perfect feature to use if you have insights on which audiences are most likely to convert for the particular asset group in your Performance Max campaign.
-They help you steer the automation more quickly towards the right customers.
+They help you steer the automation towards the right customers.

 In practice, Performance Max audience signals are audience suggestions that you communicate to Google.
 You directly indicate the audiences that are the most suitable for your business, and have the highest conversion probability.